Liveaboard Diving

 Pre-Travel Health & Vaccinations

 No specific vaccinations are required unless you are coming from or passing through contaminated areas (see details below).
-However, malaria and other tropical disease are present in the Solomon Islands so preventative measures are advised.
-Solomon Islands are considered high-risk and anti-malarial should be considered.
+However, all travellers are advised to ensure routine vaccinations (MMR, Tetanus, Polio, etc.) are up-to-date.

 Please note: Some malaria prevention medications including mefloquine (brand name Lariam) have side effects which can mimic decompression sickness.